Where Are the Children?: Plot

 Having Michael, Missy, and Clay in her life had begun to help Nancy heal from the horrible pain of losing Lisa and Peter, and the pain of what the system put Nancy through.
 Nancy is understandably concerned about finding Michael and Missy before they get killed like Peter and Lisa were.
-Much to Nancy's shock, when Chief Coffin learns about Nancy's past from Lenny and Deputy Bernie Miles (Eriq La Salle), Chief Coffin turns his focus on Nancy.
+Much to Nancy's shock, when Chief Coffin learns about Nancy's past from Lenny and Deputy Bernie Miles, Chief Coffin turns his focus on Nancy.
 Solely on the basis of what happened in California, Chief Coffin, in a rush to judgment, wrongfully sees Nancy as a suspect in the disappearances of Missy and Michael.
 For Nancy, what's happening is the return of an unbearable nightmare that she thought was over.

-Clay knows that Nancy didn't do anything to any of her kids, and her therapist, Dr. Jonathan Knowles (Barnard Hughes), knows that too.
-And then there's Courtney Parrish (Frederic Forrest), a strange man who lives in an apartment on the top level of a large house known as the Lookout, and no one knows much about him.
+Clay knows that Nancy didn't do anything to any of her kids, and her therapist, Dr. Jonathan Knowles, knows that too.
+And then there's Courtney Parrish, a strange man who lives in an apartment on the top level of a large house known as the Lookout, and no one knows much about him.
 While Chief Coffin insists on suspecting Nancy of the kidnappings, he allows Dr. Knowles to question Nancy at home.
 Dr. Knowles helps Nancy remember that her ex-husband Carl used to have her dress like a little girl when they had sex.
 Carl treated her like a little girl, and did things that she didn't like.
 When Nancy had Peter and Lisa, Carl decided that he didn't need Nancy anymore, because she had given him two kids to set his sights on.
 Nancy left Carl because he had started sexually abusing Peter and Lisa.

 Chief Coffin stops suspecting Nancy, and he has officers out looking for Legler, who has been spotted on Cape Cod.
 Once Legler is found, he provides evidence that shows that the kidnapper lured him into coming to Cape Cod so he would be implicated in the kidnappings, just in case Nancy wasn't suspected.
-Dorothy, who has been trying to sell the Lookout to a Greek businessman named John Kragopoulos (Louis Zorich), finds Missy's other mitten near the front steps of the Lookout, close to her car.
+Dorothy, who has been trying to sell the Lookout to a Greek businessman named John Kragopoulos, finds Missy's other mitten near the front steps of the Lookout, close to her car.
 Dorothy initially believes that Missy lost the mitten in her car during an earlier shopping trip, and that it fell out of the car when Dorothy got out to show Kragopoulos the Lookout.
 Kragopoulos is the first to figure out that Parrish is keeping Missy and Michael at the Lookout.
 Later, when Kragopoulos goes back to the Lookout, and confronts Parrish, Parrish kills Kragopoulos by hitting him in the head twice, with a fireplace shovel.